cloudcreativity/ddd-modules/docs/guide/application/queries.md

 that as your domain scales, the data structures required for read and write operations will diverge.
 Sometimes significantly.
 This is why it is important to start with a clear separation of concerns from the beginning.
 :::

+### Versioning

+Read models may be consumed by other bounded contexts.
+For example, by a client that returns the read model it receives by calling your bounded context's microservice.

+This mean you cannot make breaking changes to the data contract without updating every single consumer to use the new contract.

+In large systems, this can be a significant challenge.
+To mitigate this, you can version your read models.
+This allows you to introduce breaking changes to the data contract, while still supporting older versions.
+For example, our read models could be in `ReadModels\V1` and `ReadModels\V2` namespaces.

+This allows you to introduce a new version of the model, while retaining the model name.
+Retaining the model name is important because it is an expression of your domain, using the ubiquitous language of your bounded context.
+If you do not version your read models, you'll be forced to rename the model just to introduce a new data contract.
+Whereas the priority should be to keep the language of the domain.

+This means that when you introduce a new version of the model, the originating bounded context can define both v1 and v2 queries, which return the specific version of the model.
+You can then introduce a new versioned API endpoint and add this version to your client interface in your consumer package.
+Over time you can migrate all consumers to the new version, and then remove the old version.

 ## Middleware